FDA approved for more than 25 years

 Research suggests that finasteride and minoxidil both work well at improving hair growth when used independently, but they’re particularly effective when used together.

-You can also buy finasteride and minoxidil together in our Hair Power Pack.
-The set comes with other proven solutions for promoting fuller, thicker and healthier hair too.
+Want to try both?
+You can get our topical finasteride & minoxidil spray or buy finasteride and minoxidil together in our Hair Power Pack.
+The Power Pack also includes other proven solutions for promoting fuller, thicker and healthier hair.

 If fenugreek for hair growth sounds too good to be true, that’s because it probably is — but if used responsibly, it’s not going to hurt, either.